hampsterx/ya-ecs-ctl/README.md

       update    Update Service

-See "examples" folder for config structure of services
+See "examples" folder for config structure of services.
+Support is provided for FARGATE, Scheduled Tasks, etc.

 ## Alternatives..